-Hall was placed in the 1 Light Horse Field Ambulance, and embarked on the HMAT Southern on 18 October 1914.
-In May 1915 he was shipped to Gallipoli; in early October his records state that he was temporarily removed to 'Headquarters' for 'dental duties'.
-Hall later wrote that he stayed in Gallipoli until December.
-He was seconded to the Imperial Camel Corps in July 1916.
+Hall was placed in the 1st Light Horse Field Ambulance, and embarked on the HMAT Southern on 18 October 1914.
+In May 1915 he was sent to Gallipoli with the 1st Light Horse Field Ambulance, where he remained until December, with spells on nearby Greek islands, Malta and Egypt since he was serving on hospital ships and transports.
+In July the following year he was seconded to the Imperial Camel Corps.
 The Corps was formed in January 1916 in order to deal with the revolt of pro-Turkish Senussi tribesmen in Egypt's Western Desert, initially from infantry battalions which had served in Gallipoli.

 In January 1919 he travelled to England for '1914 leave'.
 By May he was ADC (Aide-de-Camp) to General Chauvel in London.
 He returned to Australia in July 1919, and was discharged on 14 January 1920.
 Hall's involvement with the military continued, and in May 1921 he was a candidate for a commission in the 2nd Cavalry Division.

 He married Dr Margaret Anderson in 1922.
 They set up home in Lower Malvern Road, Glen Iris.
 Their housekeeper in later years was Clare (Mavis) Derrick (later McCabe), donor of SH 901021.